 The Lyric 3 price follows a monthly subscription model of approximately $100 per month (prices vary).
 Phonak claims that the monthly subscription adds up to about the same average price of their other hearing aids.

-Here are some of the best features of MDHearingAid:
+Here are some of the best features of MDHearing:

 - At-home hearing testing and adjustments via the MDHearing app: Even if you haven’t had your hearing tested, the MDHearing app can help with its at-home hearing test feature.
-The MDHearing app will test your hearing and, if you purchase the CORE model, it will custom-adjust your hearing aids according to the results – all from the privacy of your home.
+The MDHearing app will check your hearing and, if you purchase the VOLT MAX model, it will custom-adjust your hearing aids according to the results – all from the privacy of your home.